viamrobotics/docs/docs/services/ml/_index.md

 For other use cases, consider [creating custom functionality with a module](/registry/create/).

-Viam provides two services that enable machine learning capabilities: the [ML model](/services/ml/deploy/) service and the [Computer Vision](/services/vision/) service.
+Viam provides two services that together enable machine learning capabilities: the [ML model](/services/ml/deploy/) service and the [Computer Vision](/services/vision/) service.

 The ML model service deploys and runs a machine learning model, such as a TensorFlow or ONNX model, on your machine and makes its output accessible to other services.
 For example, the [Computer Vision](/services/vision/mlmodel/) `mlmodel` service, which can detect or classify objects, is built to work with the inferences from an ML model service.